osama-ameer/Social-Media-Backend/README.md

 - **.save():** Save data to collection
 - **.findOne({email}):** get the data from DB from one field
-- **.findById(1).select({ password: 0}):** get the data by specific id and does not return returns the password by giving writing .select().
+- **.findById(1).select({ password: 0}):** get the data by specific id and does not return the password by writing .select().
 - **.find():** Get all the documents from collection.
 - **.findByIdAndUpdate( req.params.id,{ $set: changes },{ new: true }):** First Parameter
   id by which it finds the object, $set sets the variable in which all changes are present and new returns the updated result.
-- **..findByIdAndRemove(req.params.id):** Removes the spacific object from DB with the given id.
+- **.findByIdAndRemove(req.params.id):** Removes the spacific object from DB with the given id.

+### Herouku Deployment:

+- Create App
+- Settings -> Add Buildpack -> NodeJS
+- Deploy -> Connect to GitHub Repo -> Enable Auto Deploy